makeyourownmaker/CambridgeTemperatureModel/README.md

 ### Forecast package model

-The forecast package supports multi-seasonal models using the tbats() function.
+The forecast package supports multi-seasonal models using the TBATS (Trigonometric Exponential Smoothing) method.

 This function uses a trigonometric representation of seasonality, instead of conventional seasonal indices.
 It also automatically performs Box-Cox transformation